PhysicsUofRAUI/temperature-puck/readme.md

 - View the latest temperature
 - view a previous temperatures (by default store one month of data on phone, but allow user to change)
 - Allow users to submit feedback through app
+- Will not allow behaviour change or control of device.

+### Other Control/Interface functions
+Data can be retrieved and ingested into other platforms for use outside of created ecosystem.
+Can test this by making sure it works with Home Assistant (they have MQTT things).

 ### Connection and Data Privacy
 - MQTT will be used and secured using standard methods